cardano-scaling/hydra/docs/docs/tutorial/index.md

 mithril-client snapshot download $SNAPSHOT_DIGEST
 ```

-Then we can follow the instructions on-screen or run a `cardano-node` in the
+Then we can run a `cardano-node` in the background with:
-background with:

 ```shell
 docker run -d \